fredrikheden/summarytable/Readme.md

 * **calculationFormula** - the formula that should be applied when using the Calculation type.
 E.g. "[Savings SEK]/[Spend SEK]".
 Measures are referenced betweeen brackets ([]).
 Any formula and operator that can be evaluated using javaScript kan be used.
 * **format** - the formatting that should be applied when rendered.
 E.g. "#,0" and "0.0 %;-0.0 %;0.0 %".
 * **hidden** - if this property is set to true, the column will not be displayed (can be useful when rows are referencing columns directly).
+* **styeByMeasure** - this optional property can be used to set the style of the current column dynamically from the DAX measure.
+Note that there has to be a (hidden) column defined to encapsulates the referenced measure before it can be used.
+This can typically be used to color code KPI measures.

 ### Define rows - `rows`
 #### Example